-You are usually required to make a minimum payment, generally between 1 and 3% of the credit card balance each month.
+With credit cards, you are usually required to make a minimum payment, generally between 1% and 3% of the credit card balance each month.
 You can either pay off your entire credit card balance when your monthly payment is due, or you can choose to make partial payments of at least the minimum payment.
-A cautionary word: if you pay only the minimum, you’ll incur interest on the remainder of your balance.
-Therefore, choosing to pay more than the minimum could save you a great deal in interest charges in the long run.
+If you pay the minimum, you’ll incur interest on the remainder of your balance.
+If you pay in full, you may be able to avoid interest entirely, but if you pay more than the minumum, you could pay less interest than you would if you stuck to paying only what's required.

 Your interest rate will largely depend on your creditworthiness.

 Another thing to keep in mind is that credit cards usually have a variable interest rate, meaning your interest rate could change.
 For many cards, your rate is tied to the prime rate (the interest rate banks charge their most creditworthy customers to borrow money) and changes when the prime rate does.

 The first thing to keep in mind: there’s more to look at than just which one gives you the lowest interest rate.
 While that’s one important part, there are other factors that could make a personal loan or a credit card the better payment option.

 Credit cards could be a good financing option if you can pay off your balance in full each month, in which case you’ll likely pay no interest.

 However, if you expect to need more time to make payments, a personal loan could have a lower interest rate than a credit card if you've got good credit.
 This could make it less expensive to pay off a purchase over an extended period of time.